ten-protocol/go-ten/design/ux/Obscuro_Gateway.md

 The role of the current WE is to manage a list of authenticated viewing keys (AVK), which it uses behind the scenes to communicate with an Obscuro node.
 The AVKs are stored on the local computer in a file.
+An AVK is a text containing the hash of the public viewing key signed with the "spending key" that controls a blockchain address.

 The diagram below depicts the setup once the OG is implemented.
 ![Architecture diagram](resources/og_arch.png)